-We just received an email to help a fellow job hunter right now navigate a technical assignment.
-For this Podcast, Nkem Nwankwo, Senior Product Manager at BetterCloud, shows us the best practices of how to navigate a technical assignment in an interview.
-This is a real-life example of what you may be asked.
-These types of questions are typically asked during on-site interviews, but could also be asked in a second round phone interview.
+We recently received an email from a fellow Product Manager job hunter looking for some help navigating a technical case study assignment.
+For this blog post, Nkem Nwankwo, Senior Product Manager at Calendly, will show us the best practices of how to navigate a technical case study assignment in an interview.
+You can listen along to the podcast:

 Product Gym: Here’s the task.
-Make a payment app for Uber drivers in Brazil
+Make a payment app for Uber drivers in Brazil.

 Nkem Nwankwo: The first step is to ask clarifying questions.
 This is very important.
 For this assignment, we will ask, is this an app within Uber or a 3rd party?

-Focus on one user: We’ll focus on one of these users – Uber drivers.
+Focus on one user – we’ll focus on one of these users, Uber drivers.

-Features that relate to use cases:
+Features that relate to use the cases:

-Driver Statistics – view miles, view revenue they are bringing in to determine if driving is viable, as well to keep them coming back to the application and use it
+Driver Statistics – view miles, view revenue they are bringing in to determine if driving is viable, as well to keep them coming back to the application and use it.

 Nkem Nwankwo: Now, product management doesn’t stop there – we need to track whether our features will be successful or not.
 We need to see if we created the right thing or not.

-We can track how many complaints there are in general (net promoter score), how many financial institutions have signed up?
-Since it’s a B2B2C situation, the connection from Uber to the financial institution is important for this to be seamless.
+We can track how many complaints there are in general (net promoter score) and how many financial institutions have signed up.
+Since it’s a B2B2C situation, Uber’s connection to the financial institution is essential for this to be seamless.

-People will look and say, hey, you made this much from Uber, if you can produce a report that shows you your distribution or split in revenues among all different apps you use, it would be helpful from a consumer perspective, as more people will use you.
-An end user will want to use your payment app because its streamlined across apps they do their odd jobs on, giving it a good reputation.
+People will look and say, hey, you made this much from Uber; if you can produce a report that shows you your distribution or split in revenues among all different apps you use, it would be helpful from a consumer perspective, as more people will use you.
+An end-user will want to use your payment app because it’s streamlined across apps they do their odd jobs on, giving it a good reputation.
 Ultimately, this makes it harder for another company to come in.

-You would backtrack how you’d investigate this area of the app.
+Nkem Nwankwo: You would backtrack how you’d investigate this area of the app.
 Who would you get involved?
 How would you solve the problem and say whether or not you solved it?

 You can compare it to others on the market and see what you are improving and how to continue.

 Now that you’ve laid the framework for your answer, you and the interviewer may go back and forth about details and whatever else you may want to discuss with the product.

-PRODUCT GYM: As this prompt is specific to Brazil, what can you say that might help you?
+Product Gym: As this prompt is specific to Brazil, what can you say that might help you?

-PRODUCT GYM: If the interview prompt seems pretty vague, what should I do?
+Product Gym: If the interview prompt seems pretty vague, what should I do?

 Nkem Nwankwo: Always ask clarifying questions, never feel bad for doing so.
 Don’t make too many assumptions (as the devil is in the details).
 You should be comfortable asking clarifying questions when dealing with customers, so you should be comfortable asking them in an interview as well.